ray-project/community/sigs/graph-algorithms/CHARTER.md

 * The functionality is generic enough to be included in Ray itself, rather than in a supplemental or framework-specific higher-level library (ex: [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/)).
 * The functionality conforms to an established API pattern in Ray or its affiliate libraries (ex: Train, Serve, Datasets).
-* The functionality must include tests, and must evolve as Ray evolves.
+* The functionality must include unit tests, and the functionality must evolve as Ray evolves.
 * The new functionality conforms to the code and documentation standards defined by the group.
 These policies are detailed in the Ray project's [contributor guide]().
 * The functionality is useful for a large number of users (e.g., an implenentation used in widely cited paper, or a utility with broad applicability)